CaryMosley/Mod4ProjectRecommendation/README.md

 * User-User Filtering
 * Memory-Based Methods (KNN and SVD)

 Based on RMSE and Hit-Rate we chose the SVD model as our best collaborative-filtering based model.
-We will then combine this with our chosen content-based model to create a final hybrid model.
+RMSE evaluates how far our rating is from the predicted.
+Hit-rate is a method in which we predict a number of films and then check to see how many if any were present in the user's list.
+This metric can run into issues with sparsity as if were looking predicting 10 movies and the user has only rated 5 then clearly the max hit rate can be is .5.
+However this metric is still useful when comparing between models.
+Next we will combine our SVD Collaborative-Flitering model with our chosen content-based model to create a final hybrid model.

 ### Content-Based
 * Bag of Words
 * TF-IDF

 We build 4 different classification models to see if TF-IDF combining plot and genre would be enough to group movies into top, average, and low ratings bucket.
 We used Naive Bayes, Logistic, SGD, and a neural net classifier.
 The Naive Bayes, SGD and neural net simply classified everything into the majority class, while the logisitic model did make some specific rankings.
+Although the accuray of the logistic model was lowest, when we look at the confusion matrix we can see that it is creating groupings into these distinct classes.
 However, as we saw from the word clouds, plot summary does not seem to be able to classify movie rankings alone.
 This is in-line with what we would expect and we then moved on to create a content based recommendation system using cosine similarty of our TF-IDF feature.

 ### Hybrid Models
 * **Hybrid Model 1** - running the TF-IDF model (content-based) first to get initial recommendations then the rating of each one is predicted through our best-performing SVD model (collaborative-filtering) which is then sorted